 3. Referral Rewards ensure the Quality Factor

 When it comes to the quality of referred candidates, the rewards at stake are generally pretty high, i.e., a percentage of the referrer’s salary.
 This gives the referrer an added motivation to put the best cards forward while referring to their friends or old colleagues.

 Organizations are moving over Cash-based Employee Referral Platform Bonuses

-Sure, nothing’s better than cold liquid cash to slurp on, but employees of the new age are more enticed by referral bonuses that offer experiences and vouchers over cash.
+Sure, nothing’s better than cold liquid cash to slurp on, but new-age employees are more enticed by referral bonuses that offer experiences and vouchers over money.
 For instance, InMobi, a marketing cloud company, started giving out Royal Enfield (often referred to as the Indian Harley Davidson) and Vespa scooters to their employees for every referral they made.
 What was the deal?
 They stopped giving out cash bonuses on employee referrals and shifted it to experiences.

 Another plus point to this approach is that they appear more luscious in the eyes of the referrer.
 A chance to win a freeway motorbike sounds music to my ears rather than a bonus amount in cash as it’s very tangible.
-And as always, organizations can make it a choice between cash and non-cash bonuses for employees to get on referring someone.
+And as always, organizations can choose between money and non-cash bonuses for employees to refer someone.

 Automated Employee Referral Platforms are the Future

 As the employee referral process is streamlined and follows a procedure, various recruitment and hiring platforms have integrated rewards and recognition tools to automate it.
 The employee referral procedures of today are splintered with referrals getting lost in mail trails and HR sieving out formidable candidates out of immense workload.